dzmitry-lahoda/lahoda-xyz/resume/it.md

 Applied knowledge of:
 heterogeneous computations; storages; computer languages and type systems;
-many engineering, infrastructure, design, construction, architecture, and quality-related processes and patterns;
+engineering, infrastructure, design, construction, architecture, and quality-related processes and patterns;
 mechanism designs, algorithms.

 ### Coding

 Mostly `Rust` in the last years.
 Getting `Lean4`.
-For special cases do `Solidity, TS 5.7, Python 3.13` as needed too, but not so much.
+For special cases do `Solidity 0.9.29, TS 5.8, Python 3.14` as needed too, but not so much.
 Used Go, Object Pascal, Matlab, C#/F#, C before.

 ### Environment